 Coriander leaves - chopped for garnishing

-Heat the oil.
-Fry the onions on fairly high heat, for about five minutes, stirring constantly to prevent the onions from burning.
-Add the ginger-garlic paste to the onions and fry for two to three minutes, till the raw odour is gone.
+Heat the pan.
+Add oil to hot pan.
+Fry onions, for about five minutes, stirring constantly to prevent the onions from burning.
+Add the ginger-garlic paste to the onions, mix well, and fry for two to three minutes, till the raw odour is gone.

 Turn the heat up to high and add the meat.
 Mix the meat in well so it is coated with the onions.